soasme/PeppaPEG/docs/development.rst

     $ cmake --build . --target docs

-Peppa PEG uses GitHub Actions building docs on pushing changes to main branch.
-The built static site is pushed to gh-pages branch and published to <https://www.soasme.com/PeppaPEG/>.
+Peppa PEG uses GitHub Actions building docs whenever a change is pushed to the main branch.

+The docs site is pushed to gh-pages branch and published to <https://www.soasme.com/PeppaPEG/>.

 Debug
 -----